 Scale, Upgrade, and Secure Clusters

 Palette has in-built features to help with the automation of Day-2 operations.
 Upgrading and maintaining a deployed cluster is typically complex because you need to consider any possible impact on service availability.
-Palette provides out-of-the-box functionality for upgrades, observability, granular Role Based Access Control (RBAC), backup and security scans.
+Palette provides out-of-the-box functionality for upgrades, observability, granular Role Based Access Control (RBAC), backup, and security scans.

 This tutorial will teach you how to use the Palette UI to perform scale and maintenance tasks on your clusters.
 You will learn how to create Palette projects and teams, import a cluster profile, safely upgrade the Kubernetes version of a deployed cluster and scale up your cluster nodes.
 The concepts you learn about in the Getting Started section are centered around a fictional case study company, Spacetastic Ltd.